 Menorca is a place of quiet solitude and sun that you can visit in Spain.
-It’s full of bronze age relics and an environmental preserve.
+It’s full of Bronze Age relics and an environmental preserve.
 These elements preserve the peaceful nature of Menorca.

 So if you’re planning to visit Menorca, Spain, which of these quiet, seaside towns is the right pick for you?

-Beautiful Seaside Towns in Menorca
+Beautiful Coastline Towns in Menorca

 1. Es Grau